-- Determine the location and height of the appliance (see fig. 7-2) and the control hatch (see fig. 7-14). - Attach the suspension bracket to the wall using the supplied key bolts (see fig. 7-3). - Attach the appliance to a vertical wall of solid, non combustible and heat-resistant material. - Use the slotted holes of the suspension bracket to level the appliance. - Unscrew the 2 adjustable feet (1) with lock nut from under the appliance and place them in the rear of the appliance. - $A A \triangleleft A A A A$ Place the appliance in the suspension bracket.
+- Determine the location and height of the appliance (see fig. 7-1 or 7-2) and the control hatch (see fig. 7-14)). - Attach the suspension bracket to the wall using the supplied key bolts (see fig. 7-3). - Attach the appliance to a vertical wall of solid, non combustible and heat-resistant material. - Use the slotted holes of the suspension bracket to level the appliance. - Unscrew the 2 adjustable feet (1) with lock nut from under the appliance and place them in the rear of the appliance. - Place the appliance in the suspension bracket.
 Wall bracket hangs in the suspension bracket (see fig. 7-3(4)). - Use the adjustable feet (1) to level the appliance vertically and lock them with the nut.